10 Steps for Doing Short Term Missions Trips Well

 “Contrary to popular belief, most missions trips and service projects do not: empower those being served, engender healthy cross-cultural relationships, improve quality of life, relieve poverty, change the lives of participants [or] increase support for long-term missions work.
 By definition, short term missions have only a short time in which to “show profit”, to achieve pre-defined goals.
 This can accentuate our American idols of speed, quantification, compartmentalization, money, achievement, and success.
 Projects become more important than people.
 The wells dug.
 Fifty people converted.
 Got to give the church back home a good report.
 Got to prove the time and expense was well worth it.
 Individual drive becomes more important than respect for elders, for old courtesies, for taking time.”

 Wow!
 What’s crazier is that through personal experience, I’ve found this all to be true.
-The only thing my experience dictates otherwise, is that a short term trip (mine was more like 6 months rather than 2 weeks) can lead to long term service, which in my case it did, but I’m also kinda weird that way.
+The only thing my experience dictates otherwise, is that a short term trip (mine was more like 6 months rather than 2 weeks) can lead to long term service, which in my case it did.

-So if you are going to do/lead a short term missions trip or you have one coming that you’re not sure you want.
+So if you are going to do/lead a short term missions trip or hosting teams.
 Here are some ways to do a short term missions trip well:

 1. Pour into the missionary, not “the children.”

-The most effective form of short-term ministry is to pour into the local missionaries and their national staff rather than beneficiaries.
+The most effective form of short-term ministry is to pour into the local missionaries and their national staff, and local leaders rather than beneficiaries.
 (Yep, that might mean good-bye VBS with kids climbing all over you and braiding your hair.)
+Especially with children’s homes or orphanages ask what is appropriate.
+Some places have rules in place because they want to protect their children from attachment and abandonment issues that having short term visitors can bring.

-You will not be able to impact those beneficiaries on a day to day, but you can impact the missionary who will get to.
+You may not be able to impact those kids on a day to day, but you can impact the missionary or national staff who will get to.
 That means you probably don’t need a team of 15 people, but rather a smaller, more intentional team.

 Most missionaries are having a tough time feeling like they are always failing because they live in a constant state where people are pulling on them with tons of needs.

 They probably already feel pretty horrible and they don’t need you to make them feel worse or like they aren’t measuring up.
 They have lots of good ideas that rarely ever turn out as planned.
 They spend countless hours in uncomfortable situations loving on prostitutes in brothels or waiting in long lines at the hospital to get their locals medical care.
 They might be recovering from physical illness or be burned out because of the toll long term stress and trauma can take on the body.
 They have self-doubt and self-loathing.
-They miss creature comforts and their families.
 Their marriage might be going through a tough time because of all the stress and fatigue.

 You don’t live there under those extreme conditions, so you might not get it, but be a SAFE PLACE for them to air things out without judgment or reproach.